ljanyst/peroxide/README.md

 server providing data access using standard protocols so that a wide variety of devices can use their native productivity tools.

+Like the original bridge and unlike Hydroxide, Peroxide requires a paid ProtonMail account.

 To that end, Peroxide:

  * is buildable using plain `go build`